jina-ai/docs/chapters/cli/exit.rst

 Feature description and expected outcome
 ----------------------------------------
 Jina provides several methods to exit this service gracefully.
-Through these ways the Flow will terminate and release all resources.
+In this way, the Flow is terminated and all occupied resources are released.

 Before you start
 -----------------
-Make sure you install Jina via `Installation <https://docs.jina.ai/chapters/install/os/index.html>`_.
+Make sure that Jina is installed properly as explained in `Installation <https://docs.jina.ai/chapters/install/os/index.html>`_.
+Define a Flow as explained in `101: Basic components <https://docs.jina.ai/chapters/101/>` , and `102: How basic components work together <https://docs.jina.ai/chapters/102/>`_.

 Implementation
 ---------------